highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/3_client.md

 ## Validation

-Drop this example component somewhere in your client application to see it in action.
+Render this example component somewhere in your client application to see it in action.

 ```jsx
 'use client'